MIBlue119/rust_101/README.md

         ```
         $cargo buld --release
         ```
-    -Build and Run the project
+    - Build and Run the project
         ```
         $cargo run
         ```